dccn-tg/tg-workshop/content/git/exercises/git_commit/index.md

 ![](figures/vscode-new-file.png)

-The numerical tag indicates number of changes has been made since you open the folder.
+The numerical tag shows the amount of changes made on the filesystem.
 If you click on the __Source Control__ icon, you will see the change concerns the `README.md` file we just added.

 Because it is a new file, Git considers it as a __untracked__ file and therefore it is flagged with a `U`.